dblake26/streaming-01-getting-started/README.md

 python --version
 python -m pip install --upgrade pip wheel
 ```
 ✔️ Make sure all commands complete successfully.
-If not, post your screenshots and the text of the error message in the discussion.
-They all must run successfully before continuing.

 ## Execute Utility Script (Diagnostics)